Voidcharacter/Voidcharacter/README.md

 - 👋 Hi, I’m BHANU KORIBILLI (@Voicharacter)
 - 👀 I’m interested in ...
-R&D and wabt to develop new things.
+R&D and want to develop new things.
 - 🌱 I’m currently learning ...vlsi verification
 - 💞️ I’m looking to collaborate on ...
 Vlsi platform